 - “Give us each day our daily bread” = God is the one who provides for my needs.
 Therefore, I must depend upon His gifts in my pursuit of self-control.
 Gifts like the Holy Spirit in me and the church.

 - “Forgive us our sins” = God must grant us mercy and grace as we so often fail.
 And this is part of our self-control pursuit, because as we fail, we can recognize those weak spots and get to firming them up.

 - “lead us not into temptation” = God can deliver us and is ready to deliver us from sin’s attacks.
 Are we ready and reliant on His deliverance when sin attacks?

-There are still four more “BE’s” to discuss, but I will leave you with these and a quote from J.B.
+There are still three more “BE’s” to discuss, but I will leave you with these and a quote from J.B.
 Phillips as encouragement:

 “God will inevitably appear to disappoint the man who is attempting to use Him as a convenience, a prop, or a comfort, for his own plans.
 God has never been known to disappoint the man who is sincerely wanting to co-operate with [God’s] own purposes.”
 (Your God is too Small)